zimoo354/github-list/README.md

 # Github List
-This project was created to allow users to find users from github with a simpler application that show the user profile and user's public repositories.
+This project was created to allow anyone to find github accounts with a simple application that shows the user profile and public repositories.

 ### To run
 1. Clone this repo